lazarkulasevic/lazarkulasevic.github.io/docs/blog/metaprogramming-in-javascript-creating-base-class-interceptor.md

       content: /blog/metaprogramming-in-javascript-creating-base-class-interceptor/featured.png
 ---

-Metaprogramming is a very specific technique in software engineering in which a part of the software code treats other code as its data.
+Metaprogramming is a very specific technique in software development in which a portion of code treats other code as its data.
 Weird, right?
-This article is about to put a light on that concept using `Proxy` and `Reflect` in vanilla Javascript.
+This article is about to put a light on that concept using ES6 `Proxy`.

+Proxies are an essential part of all modern front-end frameworks and a key to data reactivity (e.g., Vue 3).
-If you haven't heard of JS proxy yet, here's a bit of explanation.
-You can treat proxy as a wrapper that contains the target object.
+ If you haven't heard of Javascript Proxy yet, here's a bit of explanation.
+You can treat Proxy as a wrapper that wraps around the target object.
 You will use that wrapper throughout the code instead of the *target object* itself.
 Basically, the wrapper receives all the passed data and have the control of the object inside over the *handler object* methods.

+In the following example, the wrapper will behave identically as the target, because the handler object is empty.

 ```js
 const target = {